 Earthworks has a goal to maintain liquid financial assets sufficient to cover 60 days of general expenditures.
-As part of this liquidity management, Earthworks invests cash in excess of daily requirements in money market funds and sweep accounts.
+As part of this liquidity management, Earthworks invests cash and cash equivalents in excess of daily requirements in money market funds and sweep accounts.